Parent page: Managed Projects

 - Enter a Project Name and optionally, a project Description.

 The Create Project dialog includes further options:

-- Check the Enable Formal Version Control option (the default) to impose all VCS capabilities on the project, such as Revisions and advanced sharing capabilities.
-When unchecked, the project is simply stored in the Workspace for basic shared access.
+- Check the Enable Formal Version Control option (the default) to impose all VCS capabilities on the project, such as revisions and advanced sharing capabilities.
+When unchecked, the project is stored in the Workspace for basic shared access.
 More information.

 - Click the Advanced control to specify folder paths.